eloquenza/favs-project--event-driven-services/documentation/events.md

 Produced by:

-* `ProductService` as a reaction to a HTTP PUT request on `/products/{id}` with a JSON body containing the changes to said product.
+* `ProductCommandService` as a reaction to a HTTP PUT request on `/products/{id}` with a JSON body containing the changes to said product.

 #### Subscriber

-Currently not consumed by any subscriber.
+* `ProductQueryService`: To persist the newly added product in memory so it is available through the query interface

 ## Order related events